 The district has taxing authority, collecting a total of 7.908 mils in property taxes, with 3 mils restricted to supporting Emergency Medical Services.
 Other revenues come from fees and reimbursements.

 The board meets from 3 to 5 p.m. the last Thursday of each month in the conference room of our Medical Center.
 You can find minutes and agendas linked below on this page, along with other public documents, information about our board members and their contact information.
-Board members serve staggered three-year terms.
+Board members serve staggered four-year terms.